Liquid4All/dphi-space-vl/README.md

 python3 vlm_infer.py \
   --server http://127.0.0.1:8080 \
   --image ./images/example.png \
-  --prompt "Describe what you see, especially if you see any alien spaceships."
+  --prompt "Describe what you see in the image."
 ```

 ## Build